hatakeyamak/POWHEG-MC-Event-generation/README.md

 If you produce events for the first time, type in yes, to generate a new seedsfile.
 Next type in 4 to begin the generation in parallelstage 4.

-[//]The script will automatically produce the MC events in seven stages.
+[//]: # The script will automatically produce the MC events in seven stages.
-[//]Each stage has to finish completely, before the next stage can start.
+[//]: # Each stage has to finish completely, before the next stage can start.
-[//]Alternatively you could also execute the stages by hand.
+[//]: # Alternatively you could also execute the stages by hand.
-[//]This is only recommended for debugging and cross-checking.
+[//]: # This is only recommended for debugging and cross-checking.

 # Documentation and Prescription :+1: